akeren/codemaps-nodejs-blog/README.md

     -   Start the mongoDB server
     -   Type: "npm start" to start the application
     -   Finally, open any web browser and type: "localhost:4000/" to launch the application

-## Security Vulnerabilities

-If you discover a security vulnerability within the project, please send an e-mail to the address above or better still create a pull request.
-All security vulnerabilities will be promptly addressed and appreciated.